Mold and mycotoxins-what’s the story?

-- These cytokine-induced brain issues can involve the anterior pituitary (“hormone problems”), or the posterior pituitary (low endorphin=pain issues and/or ADH=thirst and urination issues).
-Brain issues also often involve the hypothalamus (temperature dysregulation) as well as neurotransmitter dysfunction leading to depression and/or anxiety issues.
-Headache is a common system as is brain fog, difficulty concentrating and difficulty with memory.
-Frontal lobe involvement creates lapses in judgement, thought to be responsible for the phenomenon of wanting to simply ignore the problem.
+- These cytokine-induced brain issues can involve the anterior pituitary (“hormone problems”) or the posterior pituitary (low endorphin=pain issues and/or ADH=thirst and urination issues).
+Brain issues also often involve the hypothalamus (temperature dysregulation) and neurotransmitter dysfunction leading to depression and/or anxiety issues.
+Headache is a common system, as is brain fog, difficulty concentrating, and difficulty with memory.
+Frontal lobe involvement creates lapses in judgment, thought to be responsible for the phenomenon of wanting to ignore the problem.

-- Increased cytokine levels attract inflammatory white blood cells which restrict blood flow and reduce oxygen in the tissues.
-Vascular endothelial growth factor (VEGF), which normally stimulates the formation of blood vessels, is reduced.
+- Increased cytokine levels attract inflammatory white blood cells, restricting blood flow and reducing oxygen in the tissues.
+As a result, vascular endothelial growth factor (VEGF), which normally stimulates the formation of blood vessels, is reduced.
 Reduced VEGF can result in worsened fatigue as well as debilitating nocturnal muscle cramps.

 The body also suffers from low MSH (melanocyte-stimulating hormone) production for a variety of reasons.
 MSH is made by the “middle” pituitary gland, hypothalamus, and skin cells.
-Low MSH is the result of this inflammatory process but is also exacerbated by the biofilm secreted by the MARCoNS organism discussed above, which cleaves intact MSH, worsening this whole vicious cycle.
-The low MSH is additionally thought to trigger the entire innate inflammatory response (leading to high TGFB1 and MMP9 innate immune markers) and causes severe sleep issues, immune system dysfunction (infections), chronic pain and gut malabsorption.
+Low MSH results from this inflammatory process but is also exacerbated by the biofilm secreted by the MARCoNS organism discussed above, which cleaves intact MSH, worsening this whole vicious cycle.
+The low MSH is additionally thought to trigger the entire innate inflammatory response (leading to high TGFB1 and MMP9 innate immune markers) and causes severe sleep issues, immune system dysfunction (infections), chronic pain, and gut malabsorption.

-Low MSH further decreases posterior pituitary production of ADH (anti-diuretic hormone), causing some patients to not just experience excessive thirst and urination, but low blood pressure and the sensation of electric shocks from excess salt on their skin; causing a “battery cell” phenomenon.
-And yes, their “regular doctors” think this symptoms is totally “in their heads” but it’s not!
+Low MSH further decreases posterior pituitary production of ADH (anti-diuretic hormone), causing some patients to experience excessive thirst and urination and low blood pressure, and the sensation of electric shocks from excess salt on their skin; causing a “battery cell” phenomenon.
+And yes, their “regular doctors” think these symptoms are totally “in their heads” but it’s not!

 People with certain HLA genotypes may develop other inappropriate immune responses, including the formation of auto-antibodies that lead to thyroiditis such as Hashimoto’s disease, gluten sensitivity or Celiac disease, Inflammatory bowel disease such as Ulcerative colitis or Crohn’s disease, blood clotting conditions, neurological conditions such as Multiple Sclerosis and more.

 Continued immune dysregulation can also create other problems such as mast cell activation syndrome (basically resulting in a massively overactive histamine=allergic response), all sort of food intolerances, and then multiple chemical sensitivities.
-There is even rather strong evidence that EMF sensitivity is caused by CIRS from mold mycotoxins!
+There is even rather strong evidence that CIRS from mold mycotoxins causes EMF sensitivity!